AsterAether/CharacterCustomizer/config_values.md

 * **BarrageNoSprint:** Barrage: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **BarrageRechargeStock:** Barrage: How much stock to restore on a recharge.
 * **BarrageRequiredStock:** Barrage: How much stock is required to activate this skill.
-* **BarrageScaleCoefficient:** Coefficient for the AttackSpeed scale of Barrage bullet count, in percent.
-Formula: BCount + BCount * (ATKSP - 1) * Coeff
-* **BarrageScalesWithAttackSpeed:** If the barrage bullet count should scale with attack speed.
-Idea by @Twyla.
-Needs BarrageScaleModifier to be set.
 * **BarrageShootDelay:** Barrage: Time between bullets for bullet-style weapons
 * **BarrageStockToConsume:** Barrage: How much stock to deduct when the skill is activated.
 * **CommandoBaseAcceleration:** Commando: The base acceleration of your survivor